 Your doctor might recommend that you make lifestyle changes before you get pregnant.
 These might include:

 - cutting back on caffeine

 If you drink a lot of coffee or soda, it may be helpful to begin cutting back now.
-Current recommendations are to limit caffeine intake to about 200 mg per day.
+Current recommendations are to limit caffeine intake to less than 200 mg per day.
 This is equivalent to a 12-ounce cup of coffee.